Jiří Jaromír Klemeš, Petar Sabev Varbanov, Yee Van Fan

 Ryszard Białecki, Wojciech Adamczyk, Adam Klimanek

 Combustion of solid fossil fuels, with an increasing share of biomass and Refuse Derived Fuel (RDF) is still a dominating technology of power generation.
-Due to its potential of reducing the carbon footprint gasification of solid fuels becomes an important alternative technology that reduces the CO2 emission.
+Due to its potential of reducing the carbon footprint gasification of solid fuels becomes an important alternative technology that reduces the carbon footprint.
 In both cases, the main difficulty is to assure intensive mass and heat exchange between solid and gaseous phases.
 Fluidization, specifically the circulating bed technology is an efficient mean of organizing this process.

 The inherent difficulties of CFD modeling of the fluidization process are associated with the tracing the trajectories and fate of the burning/gasified particles.
 While in pulverized coal combustion, the interaction between particles can be neglected, fluidized beds require the direct collisions of the particles to be included in the model.
 Two techniques of dealing with these questions are available – the Euler-Euler approach and hybrid Euler Lagrange methods.
 In the former, the particulates of a given diameter range are treated as if they were another fluid phase.
 The technique soon leads to very intensive numerical calculations.
 Moreover, due to its inherent nonphysical assumptions of continuity of the solid phase, the submodels of mass, momentum and heat exchange between the particles and gas and the chemical reactions are prone to significant errors.
 The second family of models, the hybrid ones, are based on a Lagrangian tracking of the particles, with the interaction between them described by an analog of the Kinetic Molecular Theory of Gases, extended to granular flow.
 Here the submodels are attached to a particle, and as such can be investigated and modeled using simple physical models.